 Cryptocurrencies.
 They were quite a big deal in 2017, when nobody on this planet could purchase a graphics card unless they had superhuman reflexes and their internet connection was appropriately fast.
 Well, and if they wanted to pay double the card’s price.
+You had better odds betting on sports (way better if you used Betway Kenya‘s promotion).
 For mid-range cards, that is such a big gap, so much that it reaches the next tier range, price-wise.
 Miners didn’t care, they bought the cards in bulk.

 Enter 2018 and the cryptocurrency crash and the entire market is flooded with used graphics cards.
 PC builders were ecstatic, buying cards left and right and building rigs for a margin of their originals price.
 But what is going on with the cryptocurrencies?
 Did they vanish or are they still a thing?

 Cryptocurrencies were looking to penetrate the retail market for a long time and many stores accepted and welcomed them.
 The problem is that regulating cryptocurrencies has to be done on a national level in order for them to be legally implemented.
 Some nations were slow in addressing this issue while others were more than just hesitant, but rather completely negligent of the fact that cryptocurrencies could earn them a lot of money.

 Some countries have wildly varying opinions on cryptocurrencies, like the United States.
 It varies on a federal level, not to mention on a local one.
 The UK is a bit more focused, though they have yet to reach a conclusion about cryptocurrencies, but are rather observing.
 Some governments state that trading with cryptocurrencies will not be regulated as they are a virtual currency and that citizens will do so at their disposal.
 When cryptocurrencies are not backed by the government, then people are unlikely to be able to open a legal exchange office, especially if the currencies legally have no value in a said country.